-pricing, and their incentive may not be achieving the highest price for the assets.
-168 As a result, continuation fund transaction prices are less reliable in reflecting investments' actual value.
+While continuation fund transactions often involve new buyers, these transactions do not impose the same market check as traditional exits.
+In a conventional exit, the GPs' interest in selling at the highest price possible creates bargaining that reveals the assets' actual value.
+In contrast, in continuation funds, the GPs' dual role gives them substantial control over the negotiation process, including valuation and pricing, and their incentive may not be achieving the highest price for the assets.
+152 As a result, continuation fund transaction prices are less reliable in reflecting investments' actual value.
 Furthermore, the absence of systematic performance data collected by major data vendors makes the assessment of sponsors' performance even more challenging for LPs.
-169 This situation also gives GPs more time to conceal or overstate performance metrics, impairing investors' ability to evaluate their competence.
+153 This situation also gives GPs more time to conceal or overstate performance metrics, impairing investors' ability to evaluate their competence.

-Finally, private equity investments shields portfolio companies from mandatory disclosures and public scrutiny.
-With continuation funds, similar to secondary buyouts, companies remain in the "private equity darkness" for extended periods.
-170 During this duration, potential social harms can remain hidden, existing competition within the portfolio companies' industries could be suppressed, and the ingress of new competitors might be hindered.
-171
+Finally, private equity investments shield portfolio companies from mandatory disclosures and public scrutiny.
+With continuation funds, companies remain in "private equity darkness" for extended periods.
+154 During this duration, potential social harms remain hidden, competition within the portfolio companies' industries could be suppressed, and the ingress of new competitors might be hindered.
+155